jaredhill4/pt-wordpress/README.md

 2. **The database is only populated from the SQL dump file during the initial build.**

    After the initial build, the `database` container will use the data from the `data` volume locate at `.storage/data`.
-To repopulate the database from the SQL dump file, you could wither run `make import-database` while the container is running, or delete the `.storage/data` directory and then run `make restart`.
+To repopulate the database from the SQL dump file, you could either run `make import-database` while the container is running, or delete the `.storage/data` directory and then run `make restart`.

 3. **Be cautious when running `make refresh`, `make build`, `make rebuild` or `make clean`.**

    All these commands will remove the `.storage` directory on your host machine, which means you would lose any changes you have made to the database or uploads.
 So be careful and make sure you know what you are doing when using these commands.

-4. **To use the `make ssh-node` command, you will need to change the `node` container's startup command.**

-   As defined in the `node` service's Dockerfile ([`.docker/node/Dockerfile`](.docker/node/Dockerfile)), the container will run `npm start` by default, which blocks any efforts to shell into the running container.
-To enable `make ssh-node`, you may override the default command by adding a `command` setting to the `node` service in the [docker-compose.yml](docker-compose.yml) file.

 ## Front-end Scripts